Bahlool: Becoming Bahlūl

 According to a more popular tradition, some of the Imam's companions and special friends came to him because the Khalifa was angry with them, and asked him for advice.
 The Imam answered with the sole letter (jim); all of them understood that that was it and asked no further questions.

 Each person understood the Holy Imam's advice in his own different way.
 One person took (jim) to mean (jala'u l-waṭan) --exile.
 Another thought of (jabal) -- mountain.
 Bahlool took it to mean (junoon) -- insanity.
 This is how all of the Imam's companions were saved from calamity.

 Before becoming insane, Bahlool lived a life of influence and power, but after obeying the Imam's order, he turned away from the majesty and splendor of the world.
 In reality, he became crazy.
 He dressed in rags, preferred desolate places over Haroun's palaces, lived on a bite of stale bread.
 He did not accept favors from or depend on Haroun or those like him.
 Bahlool considered himself better than the Khalifa and his courtiers because of his way of life.

+Most of Bahloul's advices are about the last day: think about your end, that the world is transitory; However, the other world is hardly beautiful.
+This idea has led to the creation of a beautiful and mystical piece describing the world of the hereafter.
+A debate about forgiveness has the smell of Sufism.
+Some stories show his cleverness in world affairs.